natto-maki/Transcriber/README.md

 After you have finished all the settings, press "Apply Settings" to write the settings.

-Restart is required because you have changed the settings that marked as reboot is required.
-After terminating the program with CTRL-C or the kill command in the terminal, run `app.py` again.

 Your setup is now complete!
 Enjoy the app!